ciscoheat/HaxeContracts/README.md

 Flag (-D) | Effect
 --- | ---
-no-contracts | Disables the whole Contract code generation no-contracts-imports | If contract method names conflict with existing fields or variables, this flag disables it, and you must use the static `Contract` class explicitly.
+contracts-disabled | Disables the whole Contract code generation contracts-preconditions-only | Disables Contract code generation, except for preconditions (on method entry) contracts-no-imports | If contract method names conflict with existing fields or variables, this flag disables it, and you must use the static `Contract` class explicitly.

 ## Why "Unit's Bane?"